Why You Should Track Retention Rate of App Users

 Why should you care?

-Many apps do nothing about retention rates, but the ones who do, find that on average retention is as low as 4-20% 90 days after install (Localytics 2017).
-This means 80% of mobile app users churn within 90 days!
+Many apps do not bother with tracking their retention rates.
+However, the numbers are too scary to leave this to pure chance.
+Studies find that on average 71% of all app users churn within 90 days.
 A good point to remember is the retention rates can vary depending on different categories of apps.
-Many products and services are available to help improve retention, although there’s still more to be done.
+Plus, many products and services are available to help improve retention, although there’s still more to be done.

 Calculating customer retention is a good place to start.
 The goal is to maintain higher customer retention since it’s much cheaper to retain existing users than to attract new ones.
 Retained customers are more likely to continue usage, pay for additional services, share with friends and try any additional apps that might be available.
 Using data that most marketers are already familiar with also means retention can be a good benchmark for marketing efforts.
 To app owners, maintaining strong retention rates mean that you’re doing a good job at keeping users happy and positively engaged over a period of time.
 Leading to more app usage and revenues.